 The soaking pool is surrounded by the building and wall, giving visitors some privacy and protection from cold winds.
 The open-air feature of the pool allows observing the breathtaking night sky while enjoying the benefits of the mineral-rich water.

-Access allowed: 365 days a year for overnight guests only
+Open: 365 days a year for overnight guests only

-Development: Resort, large pool
+Development: Resort, swimming-size pool